-(a) Normal driving
+(b) Normal driving

-- Start the engine as instructed in "How to start the engine" in Part 3.
+- Start the engine as instructed in "How to start the engine" in Section 3.
 The transmission must be in "P" or "N". - 2.
 With your foot holding down the brake pedal, shift the selector lever to "D".

-In "D" position, the automatic transmission system will select the most suitable gear for different running conditions such as normal cruising, hill climbing, hard towing, etc.
+When the lever is in the "D" position, the automatic transmission system will select the most suitable gear for running conditions such as normal cruising, hill climbing, hard towing, etc.